To learn who your grant manager is for each grant , go to eGrants and select the “My. tab for contact information.

 Final FSR.
 Once you have expended all obligations, submit the final FSR that includes all cumulative expenses incurred under the grant.
 This report can be submitted at any time but must be submitted by the liquidation date.

 Generated program income (GPI).
 If the grant project earned program income, the final FSR must demonstrate that all budgeted GPI has been expended or returned to the OOG.
 If you have earned program income that is not reflected in the approved budget, you must initiate a grant adjustment to add the additional GPI before submitting your final FSR.
-If the program income exceeds the amount of OOG- funded line items, you will be required return the balance.
+If the program income exceeds the amount of OOG- funded line items, you will be required to return the balance.

 Equipment use.
-In your final FSR, for each piece of equipment purchased with a current fair market value of $5,000 or more, let the PSO know how the agency plans to use the equipment or the process planned for disposal if the item is no longer operational or needed for similar purposes.
+In your final FSR, for each piece of equipment purchased with a current fair market value of $10,000 or more, let the PSO know how the agency plans to use the equipment or the process planned for disposal if the item is no longer operational or needed for similar purposes.
 The PSO may request additional information or direct the grantee to take further action, including requiring a grantee to transfer equipment to another agency.
-Equipment with a current fair market value of less than $5,000 may generally be retained by the grantee agency.
+Equipment with a current fair market value of less than $10,000 may generally be retained by the grantee agency.

 Monitoring Issues.
 All outstanding findings or corrective action plans from financial or programmatic monitoring must be resolved.